MrPoeng/Web-POE/README.md

 Made my logo appear on all the tabs at the top
 Contact page has been fixed and is fully working now.
 Add JS code to make the send button work
+UPDATES & CHANGES AFTER SUBMITTING PART 2
+Changed the logo & website name
+New name is Hookah Concept, inline with an existing business Also made it so the logo corresponds on the tab also Added modal popups to the contact page
+Modal popup also added to cart page
+Cart page Remove button now works properly